chinamike65/hugo-tuolesi/content/book3/book3en.md

 There is not much time in one's lifetime to practice the Dharma.
 If a person can live to be 80 years old, before the age of 20, he must learn and grow according to the customs of the world, and he will not think of practicing Buddhism.
 There are only sixty years left.
 In sixty years, the time spent sleeping and eating three meals a day will never be less than twelve hours, so if you remove half of the time for eating and sleeping, there will be no time for thirty years.

-In the remaining thirty years, the work will take fifteen years.
+In the remaining thirty years, work will take up fifteen years.

-In the remaining fifteen years, if you don’t work hard, you are more fun, and you waste your time on pleasure, it’s hard to say whether you have five years of real cultivation, but five years is already very good.
+In the remaining fifteen years, if you don’t work hard, you have more fun, and you waste your time on pleasure, it’s hard to say whether you have five years of real practice, but five years is already very good.

 Therefore, some people say that they have studied Buddhism for 20 years, but have they actually studied for 20 years?
 Maybe it was only 20 years ago that I started learning, and I spent ten years eating and sleeping, at least seven or eight years working, and maybe only one or two years of cultivation time.